A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions

 \section{Introduction}

-A spectral theory of linear operators on topological vector spaces is one of the fundamental tools in functional analysis.
+A spectral theory of linear operators on topological vector spaces is one of the central issues in functional analysis.
 Spectra of linear operators provide us with much information about the operators.
 However, there are phenomena that are not explained by spectra.
-For example, a solution $x(t)$ of a linear evolution equation $dx/dt = Tx$ on an infinite dimensional space can decay exponentially as $t$ increases even if the linear operator $T$ does not have spectrum on the left half plane.
+Consider a linear evolution equation $dx/dt = Tx$ defined by some linear operator $T$.
+It is known that if the spectrum of $T$ is included in the left half plane, any solutions $x(t)$ decay to zero as $t\to \infty$ with an exponential rate, while if there is a point of the spectrum on the right half plane, there are solutions that diverge as $t\to \infty$ (this is true at least for a sectorial operator \cite{Hen}).
+On the other hand, if the spectrum set is included in the imaginary axis, the asymptotic behavior of solutions is far from trivial; for a finite dimensional problem, a solution $x(t)$ is a polynomial in $t$, however, for an infinite dimensional case, a solution can decay exponentially even if the spectrum does not lie on the left half plane.
+In this sense, the spectrum set does not determine the asymptotic behavior of solutions.
 Such an exponential decay of a solution is known as Landau damping in plasma physics \cite{Cra}, and is often observed for Schr\"{o}dinger operators \cite{His, Reed}.
 Now it is known that such an exponential decay can be induced by resonance poles or generalized eigenvalues.